RIAPS/riaps-integration/riaps-x86runtime/README.md

 If you have a running RIAPS VM and want to upgrade it, follow these steps:

 - Make sure the VM is shutdown
-- Set the VM network settings order to be NAT, then Bridged
+- Update the contents of the 'riaps_vbox' folder
-- In a command line window, go back to the 'riapsdevbox' folder used to create the original VM
+- In a command line window, go back to the 'riaps_vbox' folder used to create the original VM
 - Bring up the VM and then provision the changes

     ```
     vagrant up
     vagrant provision
     ```

-- Reverse the VM network settings order back to Bridged, then NAT.